alphagov/product-page-example/README.md

 # Product Page Example

-This repository contains a number of [components](#components) that can be used to build 'product pages' for GOV.UK Products like [GOV.UK Pay] or [GOV.UK Notify].
+This repository contains a number of [components](#components) that can be used to build 'product pages' for GOV.UK Products like [GOV.UK Pay], [GOV.UK Notify] and [GOV.UK Registers].

 ![Screenshot of the example product page](screenshot.png)